chessworld/TorneloScoresheet/packages/TorneloScoresheet/assets/documentation/Recording.md

 Moves can be edited by pressing and holding on them in the move history.
 This allows you to toggle a draw offer, edit the timing information of the move, or edit the move itself.

-Editing the move will show the source and destination squares as highlighted on the board, and will not allow you to make edits that will make future moves impossible.
+Editing the move will show the source and destination squares as highlighted on the board.
+**If an edit makes future moves illegal/impossible, they will be replaced by skips!**

 When editing a move, the action buttons along the side of the board change: